ycpcs/cs320-spring2025/lectures/lecture08.md

 Use your imagination, as engineers - what functions, actions, requirements, use cases are possible for a vending machine with the given hardware?

-Now, the project teams will do this as an exersize on the white boards, as an example for creating a use case.
+Now, the project teams will do this as an exercise on the white boards, as an example for creating a use case.

 -	Think very broadly - how could the vending machine be used?